wazuh/wazuh-documentation/source/docker/docker-installation.rst

 ::

-  $ sudo usermod -aG docker your-user
+  # usermod -aG docker your-user

 .. note:: Remember that you will have to log out and log back in for this to take effect.